data-preservation-programs/RetrievalBot/filplus.md

       between `[data_offset, data_offset + data_length]`
 3. Make ranges retrieval for a random offset of that piece, up to 8MiB length
     * We check if retrieved data is all zeroes.
-Overtime, we will get a ratio of how much datacap is under utilized by padding those zeroes
+Overtime, we will get a ratio of how much datacap is under utilized by padding data with zeroes
-    * A valid IPLD block size is <= 4MiB so we should expect to get at least one [IPLD data block](https://ipld.io/specs/transport/car/carv1/#format-description) within that range
     * Try to find `[varint, CID, block, varint, CID]`.
-This is a valid IPLD data block
+This is a valid IPLD data block.
+A valid IPLD block size is <= 4MiB so we should expect to get at least one [IPLD data block](https://ipld.io/specs/transport/car/carv1/#format-description) within that range
     * Calculate the compression ratio of the block bytes using zstd compression
         * High compression ratio / low entropy means the data is highly repetitive (i.e. repeating "hello world")
         * Low compression ratio / high entropy means the data is noisy (i.e. random bytes, already compressed or